web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Scoringmodel_techies.md

 3. Look in the local pcli database and see that only your transactions are present in decrypted form.

 _Verifying the confidentiality/integrity of the encryption is its own whole topic that requires cryptographic expertise however._
+_
+advanced level_:

+1. the RPC endpoints use TLS and our RPCs speak in protobuf gRPC.
+So you'll need to decode the TLS and decode the gRPC protobuf messages.
+2. You might have an easier time making custom builds of pd and cometbft to dump the data they receive.
+3. Getting a basic understanding of how ABCI works with cometBFT will help you with this a lot.
+They have pretty good docs on the cometBFT website.
+4. Here is the pd code that receives and processes ABCI messages from cometBFT.
+You could add debugging code here to dump out the contents of the ABCI messages: https://github.com/penumbra-zone/penumbra/blob/main/crates/core/app/src/app/mod.rs

 **example**: OMNIA